 With the Coronavirus pandemic lurking at every corner and filling up all news media outlets and most of the social media platforms, it can be hard to click off and shut it down.
 And in reality, you shouldn't, because it's a very serious matter.

 Disclaimer: This post contains affiliate links.
 I am part of the Amazon Affiliates Program, and I make a commission on any qualifying purchase.

 Now, there's even more confusion with the vaccines.
 And even if you're fully vaccinated, things still aren't quite back to normal in many parts of the world.
 So, it would help if you still took precautions.

 Always have hand sanitizer nearby and a mask for protection:

 If you want to help yourself and your family remain calm and keep your mental health in good condition, you need to do some things to keep yourself busy and to keep your mind away from panic mode.
-The best advice for staying calm is to watch less news and do something interactive or immersive that takes your mind off problems.
+The best advice for staying calm is watching less news and doing something interactive or immersive that takes your mind off problems.

 I like to take a magnesium supplement, as it helps me reduce my stress levels.

 Repeating affirmations daily can help boost your mental wellbeing.
 They not only help change your mindset from a negative to a positive one, but they influence your subconscious to change and take new actions.
 Over time, saying these affirmations and practicing gratitude can change your mindset and give you a new outlook on life.

 Here's what you need to keep in mind and tell yourself constantly:

 This, too, will pass